The Legend of Zelda: Tri Force Heroes: Downloadable content

-Nintendo released free downloadable content (DLC) for The Legend of Zelda: Tri Force Heroes, which introduces a new dungeon called "The Den of Trials" and two additional costumes.
-"The Den of Trials" contains a greater number of stages than the original dungeons and players must defeat all enemies in each of its stages in order to progress.
+Nintendo released free downloadable content (DLC) for Tri Force Heroes, which introduced a new dungeon called "The Den of Trials" and two additional costumes.
+"The Den of Trials" contained a greater number of stages than the original dungeons and players must defeat all enemies in each of its stages in order to progress.
 The update was released on December 2, 2015.

+Plot and setting

-Plot and settingTri Force Heroes is set several years after A Link Between Worlds and centers on Link, who was originally planned on appearing with the same design as the protagonist of A Link Between Worlds.
+Tri Force Heroes is set several years after A Link Between Worlds and centers on Link, who was originally planned on appearing with the same design as the protagonist of A Link Between Worlds.
 This was ultimately replaced with the "Toon Link" design in the final version, as the developers felt it made the models easier to see on the smaller screens of the 3DS.
 However the Tri Force Heroes protagonist and the A Link Between Worlds protagonist are still the same Link.
 In the series' official timeline, Tri Force Heroes takes place in an alternative timeline that results from the Hero of Time's potential failure in Ocarina of Time, leading to the events of A Link to the Past.
 It is the fifth title on this timeline branch (the Oracle of Seasons and Oracle of Ages as a joint title), taking place between A Link Between Worlds and the beginning of a part of this timeline called the "Era of Decline", which involves the events of The Legend of Zelda and Zelda II: The Adventure of Link.
 It is the eighteenth title in The Legend of Zelda chronology.

 Tri Force Heroes begins as Link arrives in the kingdom of Hytopia in the middle of a crisis surrounding its fashion obsession; its princess Styla has been cursed by "The Lady" to wear a brown jumpsuit.
 Her father, King Tuft, sends out a call for a hero to save the princess depending on a prophecy's characteristics.
 Link, fitting perfectly, is sent with two teammates across the Drablands, where they travel to The Lady's lair and defeat her, lifting Styla's curse.
 Link is then celebrated by Hytopia for his actions.